 If you have followed my blog for a while, you know I love pretty much all DIY home decor projects.
-But I have a special affinity for refinishing Ikea furniture and DIY Ikea furniture upgrades.
+But I have a special affinity for customizing IKEA furniture and DIY IKEA furniture upgrades.

 Do you know what an IKEA hack is?
 Not everyone does.
 An IKEA hack basically refers to the transformation of a basic piece of IKEA furniture into what looks like a custom piece of furniture without breaking the budget.

 It’s so much fun to customize IKEA furniture because the pieces start out so wonderfully simple that they totally lend themselves to endless transformations.
 At this point, the “IKEA hack” has nearly become its own category of design because DIY IKEA hacks are so prevalent.

 I've tackled a few IKEA hacks myself.
 Most recently, I totally transformed a basic IKEA Lack sofa table into a designer showpiece for a total of $157 (including the cost of the table).
 You can see the full tutorial by clicking here.

 I also created an expensive looking desk on a tiny budget using IKEA pieces.
 You can check out the details of my IKEA desk hack here.

 But enough about my IKEA hacks.
 Not all attempts to customize IKEA furniture are successful, but SO many are beyond amazing.
 IKEA hacks are absolutely one of my favorite project types.
 I mean, they combine two of my favorite things: IKEA and creativity!
 For more information about each project, click on any of the photos!